 To track fire management activities, the DRP maintains a statewide burn records in the Natural Resource Tracking System (NRTS) database.
-The database allows staff to track various aspects of each park's fire management program including individual burn zone histories and fire return intervals, staff training and experience, backlog, mechanical treatment, etc. The database is also used for annual burn planning and determining goals for the year which are usually set within the target acreage range of 11,131-25,938 acres.
+The database allows staff to track various aspects of each park's fire management program including individual burn zone histories and fire return intervals, staff training and experience, backlog, mechanical treatment, etc. The database is also used for annual burn planning and determining goals for the year which are usually set within the target acreage range of 10,384-17,314 acres.
 The database allows DRP to document fire management goals and objectives on an annual basis.
-Each quarter, the database is updated and reports are produced that track progress towards meeting annual burn objectives.
+As prescribed burns occur, the database is updated and reports are produced that track progress towards meeting annual burn objectives.